m-Py/anticlust/README.md

     and up to date, so you should definitely check that out when using the `anticlust` package (primarily `?anticlustering`,
     `?kplus_anticlustering`, `?balanced_clustering`, and `?matching`).
+-   A [video](https://youtu.be/YGrhSmi1oA8) is available in German language where I illustrate the main functionalities of the `anticlustering()` function.
+My plan is to make a similar video in English in the future.
 -   The [package website](https://m-py.github.io/anticlust/) contains
     most relevant documentation.
 This includes a
     [vignette](https://m-py.github.io/anticlust/articles/stimulus-selection.html)